NiharMondal/creative-agency-client/README.md

 ## Back-end, packages and server
 ### Node.js, Express.js, Mondodb Atlas,

-A full-stack web application where a user can buy a course for his/her needs.
+A full-stack web application where users can buy a course for their needs.

 ❖ Technology: React, React-Bootstrap, Material UI, Node Js, Express Js, Mongodb Atlas, Firebase.